-WENDELL COLLINS is the director of corporate relations for the Bendheim Center for Finance.
-Her responsibilities include managing the Corporate Affiliates Program, which seeks support for the center from firms interested in finance and which works with corporations to build partnerships investigating financial topics of mutual interest, advising undergraduates and Master in Finance candidates on career issues, facilitating the recruiting activities of corporate affiliates, and promoting and organizing special events involving alumni and advisory council members.
+WENDELL COLLINS was, until March 2020, the director of corporate relations for the Bendheim Center for Finance.
+Her responsibilities included managing the Corporate Affiliates Program, advising undergraduates and Master in Finance candidates on career issues, facilitating the recruiting activities of corporate affiliates, and promoting and organizing special events involving alumni and advisory council members.
+In March 2020 Wendell joined the University of Virginia as their Director of Development for the School of Data Science.